PlumpMath/groutine/README.md

-# gRoutine
+# groutine

-gRoutine is a C++ implementation of coroutine library
+groutine is a C++ implementation of coroutine library